SWaeldchen/swaeldchen.github.io/_pages/swt.md

 ---
 layout: page
-permalink: /swt/
+permalink: /record/
 title: Exceptional Skills
 nav: false
-description: Examples of Exceptional Skils
+description: An overview of examplary projects of my performance as employee
 horizontal: false
 ---

 The **core skills** that make me an employee of exceptional ability are:
 - high problem-solving ability,
-- quick adaption to new knowledge,
+- quick adaption to new environments,
 - strong ownership of projects/high agency,
 - creative, out-of-the box thinking,
 - extroverted, empathic personality, good communicator.